The truth may be that we are in for a longer ride than we optimistically expect.

-The truth may be that we are in for a longer ride than we optimistically expect.
-(For example, economists generally agree that we were in a bear market cycle from 1966 to 1982 – a period lasting 16 years; and that we experienced a bull market from 1983 to 2000 – a period of 17 years.)
+For example, economists generally agree that we were in a bear market cycle from 1966 to 1982 – a period lasting 16 years – and that we experienced a bull market from 1983 to 2000 – a period of 17 years.
 If history is our guide, the recovery might not come quickly.
-Fixing the global mess will probably take years.

-So, as small business owners and entrepreneurs, what do we do and how do we survive?
-For what it’s worth, here’s my two cents on survival in a recession.
+For what it’s worth, here’s our two cents on survival in a recession.

 Survival in a recession requires a paradigm shift.
 This is a dramatic change that runs counter to how entrepreneurs are deeply programmed.
 But, again, we are experiencing an economy we have not seen before.
 This means changing your assumptions about growth, revenues, and earnings.
 Any baseline assumptions or business plan projections that were based on the old economy are impractical, if not meaningless, now.
-For many businesses, the only thing that really matters is surviving this cycle to live to take advantage of the next one.
+For many businesses, the only thing that really matters is surviving this cycle to live and take advantage of the next one.

 2. Control your spending and preserve your capital